 Choosing the best golf wedges for your game is a very personal thing.

-Your wedges by far give you the greatest opportunity to be creative on the golf course.
+Your wedges, by far, give you the greatest opportunity to be creative on the golf course.
 Flight it high way over a tree limb?
 Keep it low and get it to check.
 Flop, chip, pitch?

 Having a wedge that inspires confidence and fits the type of player you are is one of the single best tools you can have in your golf arsenal.